-Newfields is committed to maintaining a positive work environment for all its employees and volunteers.
-In part, this means that no employee or volunteer should be subjected to harassment based on any protected criteria by another employee, by a supervisor or by a guest or vendor.
-Harassment includes, but is not limited to slurs, epithets, threats, physical abuse, intimidation, derogatory comments and unwelcome teasing or joking based on any protected criteria.
+Newfields is committed to maintaining a positive work environment for all employees and volunteers.
+In part, this means that no employee or volunteer should be subjected to harassment based on any protected criteria by another employee, volunteer, by a supervisor, by a guest, or vendor.
+Harassment includes, but is not limited to slurs, epithets, threats, physical abuse, intimidation, derogatory comments, and unwelcome teasing or joking based on any protected criteria.

-If you perceive that you are being harassed based on any protected criteria or become aware of another employee or volunteer who perceives that he or she is being harassed based on any protected criteria, you should immediately report the situation to your supervisor, the Director of Human Resources or the Director and CEO.
-Generally, reports of alleged harassment will be referred to the Human Resources Director so that a confidential investigation can be conducted promptly; where appropriate, confidential investigations can also be performed by the Director and CEO.
+If you perceive that you are being harassed based on any protected criteria or become aware of another employee or volunteer who perceives that he or she is being harassed based on any protected criteria, you should immediately report the situation to your supervisor, the Manager of Volunteerism, the Assistant Director of Human Resources, the Senior Director for Guest Experience and Human Resources, or the Director and CEO.
+Generally, reports of alleged harassment will be referred to the Assistant Director of Human Resources so that a confidential investigation can be conducted promptly; where appropriate, confidential investigations can also be performed by the Director and CEO.
 The individual reporting the alleged harassment will be advised of the outcome of any investigation.
 Retaliation against any employee or volunteer presenting a legitimate complaint of harassment or perceived harassment is never acceptable, and will result in disciplinary action.